 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

 Graduation and certification

-Upon successful completion of the Physical Therapy Orthopaedic Residency, residents receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the Physical Therapy Orthopaedic Residency, residents receive a certificate of completion from Mayo Clinic School of Health Sciences.
 Residents are eligible to take the orthopaedic specialist examination administered by the ABPTS.